kaist-dmlab/BioNER/README.md

     --pp_bilinear_pooling
     --gpu [e.g., 0]
 ```
+You can change the arguments as you want.

 ## Download Word Embedding
 We initialize the word embedding matrix with the pre-trained word vectors from Pyysalo et al., 2013.
 These word vectors are